Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Derivation of new PDMPs for MCMC applications: Forward Event-Chain Monte Carlo

 \subsection{Choices of $\Kn$}

 A trivial choice is $\Kn = \Id$, which is the case of the BPS and standard EC processes, but which both rely on a refreshment step.
-It can be advantageous to use the event times and the gradient computation to update the orthogonal component of the direction as it can improve the exploration of the process of the state space and therefore imply ergodicity.
-We propose several possibilities for $\Kn$, aiming at keeping the noise level to a strict minimum, while being able to set the refreshment rate $\lambdab$ in \eqref{eq:definition_rate} to zero.
+It can be advantageous to set $\Kn$ differently in order to improve the exploration of the state space and to therefore insure the ergodicity of the process, while aiming at setting the refreshment rate $\lambdab$ in \eqref{eq:definition_rate} to zero.
+We propose next several possibilities for $\Kn$ for the specific case $\msy = \sphere^{d-1}$.